psiden/BFAST3D/README.md

 MCMC iterations, warmup iterations, thinning factor and PCG tolerance d can be changed by changing the variables niter, warmup, thinningFactor and PCGTol.

-Post-processing computePPMs.m depends on the Tools for NIfTI and ANALYZE imagepackage (http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).
+The code requires MATLAB_R2016a or later.
+Post-processing computePPMs.m depends on the Tools for NIfTI and ANALYZE imagepackage
+(http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).
 To compute joint PPMs, R is required and so is the excursions-package (Bolin and Lindgren, 2015), development version (https://bitbucket.org/davidbolin/excursions) and also